-The final will be played at a venue to be determined by the Hamilton Cricket Association, Waikato Valley Cricket Association and Counties Manukau Cricket Association.
+The final will be played at a venue to be determined by the Hamilton Cricket Association.

 The team which wins the final shall be the winner of the competition.
 In the event of a tie in the final, the team losing the least wickets will be declared the winner.
 In the event of teams being equal on wickets lost, the team with the most points in their pool will be declared the winner.
-If teams are equal on points in their pool, the winner will be decided by most wins, and then highest Net Run Rate in their pool.
+If teams are equal on points, the winner will be decided by most wins, and then highest Net Run Rate.

-In the event of the final being rained out, a replay will be organised by the Hamilton Cricket Association, Waikato Valley Cricket Association and Counties Manukau Cricket Association.
+In the event of the final being rained out, a replay will be organised by the Hamilton Cricket Association.